cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 minor releases, plus an additional month), given that we produce a new final release every two months.

-In the below diagram, `release-1.16` is an example of a release branch.
+In the following diagram, `release-1.16` is an example of a release branch.

-For example, imagining that the latest release is `v1.16.0`, you can expect support for both `v1.16.0` and `v1.15.0`.
+For example, if the latest release is `v1.16.0`, you can expect support for both `v1.16.0` and `v1.15.0`.

 Only the last patch release of each branch is supported.